-Another important consideration S corporations and sole proprietors should look for in a payroll solution is the ability to run unlimited payrolls each month.
-Since you may have to pay contractors and freelancers on a different schedule than your full and part-time employees, having the ability to run payrolls as often as you like for no added cost is a big plus.
+Another important consideration S-corps and sole proprietors should look for in a payroll solution is the ability to run unlimited payrolls each month.
+Since you may have to pay contractors and freelancers on a different schedule than your full- and part-time employees, having the flexibility to run payrolls as often as you like for no added cost is a big plus.

 S-corps and sole proprietors may also find value in choosing a comprehensive payroll solution that offers HR services.
 Many of these businesses don't have a full-time HR representative on staff.
 Finding a payroll solution that offers on-demand HR services can provide businesses with the valuable guidance they otherwise wouldn't have access to.
 In addition, being able to tack HR services onto your payroll plan is much more affordable than paying a salary and benefits to have an HR rep on staff.

 Other features important to sole proprietors and S-corps are complete payroll tax services and the ability to pay employees in multiple ways.
 While some employees appreciate being paid via direct deposit, others prefer a printed check or the option of using a pre-paid debit card.

 Gusto fills all the above needs.
 Gusto handles all payroll processing and payroll tax responsibilities for all employee types.
 The payroll software makes easy to add new employees and designate which type of worker – W-2 or 1099 – they are.
 When it comes to cost, both types of workers are considered an "employee," so there is no change in pricing for running payroll for someone considered a full or part-time employee versus a freelancer or contractor.